peterlamar/python-cp-cheatsheet/readme.md

 ## How

 I built this cheatsheet while teaching myself Python3 for various interviews and leetcoding for fun after not using Python for about a decade.
 This cheetsheet only contains code that I didn't know but needed to use to solve a leetcode type problem.
 I did this to try to get a smaller high frequency subset of Python vs a comprehensive list of all methods.
-Additionally, the act of recording it helped me store it in memory and as a result I almost never actually referenced my cheetsheet.
+Additionally, the act of recording the syntax and algorithms helped me store it in memory and as a result I almost never actually referenced this sheet.
 Hopefully it helps you in your efforts or inspires you to build your own and best of luck!

 [Language Mechanics](#language-mechanics)